 This process can happen multiple times throughout your campaigning process with a large amount of links.
 All the while you’re unable to analyze the real performance of the campaign because you’re still trying to clean up data to identify which link deserves the attribution.

-With the amount of time and money put into creating campaigns and all the revenue that depends on their performance, you’d think there would be something that could automatically check and alert you when tracking errors occur.
+With the amount of time and money put into creating campaigns and all the revenue that depends on their performance, you’d think there would be something that could automatically predefine and unify your data to prevent costly errors and ensure complete, timely insights.

 *Cue red carpet and deep announcer voice*

 If you have started to lose hope in the trustworthiness of your campaign attribution data, I can happily tell you that you’ve come to the right place.
-ObservePoint’s new product, CampaignAssurance, was created to give the tools you need to make your campaigns successful.
+Touchpoints by ObservePoint was created to give your team the tools to make your campaigns successful.

-Don’t wait until after your campaign is launched to discover the major tracking errors that can be found in your campaign.
-Request a free demo of CampaignAssurance to see how you can start validating campaigns before they go live.
+Don’t wait until after your campaign is launched to discover major tracking errors and unify your data.
+Request a free demo of Touchpoints to see how you can start collecting complete, standardized data for focused insights right when you need them.

 About the AuthorLinkedIn More Content by Brandon Watson